threnjen/boardgamegeek/README.md

 > This notebook series takes us through the entire process of sourcing, cleaning, exploring, and modeling user and game data from BoardGameGeek.
 The end product is a hybrid recommender system which leverages content-based similarities to support and strengthen a collaborative filtering system.
 The end system can be presented in one of two ways: For the new user, a cold-start protocol and memory-based collaborative filter are applied in a few seconds, and ratings are produced.
 For the returning user, model-based collaborative filtering in conjunction with the memory-based filter provide deeper recommendations.

-> Content recommenders only work if the data are kept relevant and updated.
+> Content recommenders only work if the data is kept relevant and updated.
 To that end, I've developed a plan which will allow maintenance of the system at the lowest computational cost, while allowing the system to be available to make recommendations at all times to new users.

 ## Skills Presented